 Then, employees can use their employer-funded allowance to be reimbursed for qualified health insurance premiums, up to the amount in their balance.
 To stay compliant, the plan must be formally administered to meet certain requirements of the IRS, HIPAA, ERISA, and ACA.

-Step 3: Implement the Defined Contribution Health Plan
+Step 3: Implement the HRA

 - Enroll employees